The City With The Many Names

 Images are really powerful things.
 Gold is employed to represent the divine light of heaven.
 There is a column with a hole in the middle, covered by bronze place – also named the perspiring column, or the wishing column, and it has become blessed and is known to have a healing effect on humans.
 Legend has it that Emperor Justinian was wandering in Hagia Sophia with a severe headache – he leaned his head to this column and realized his headache was gone.
 People started believing that if they put their finger into that hole and rub the ill place, the disease will go away.

 The gate to Topkapi Sarai opens early in the morning with the first prayer and closes at night after the last.
-Sometimes a sultan allowed himself to shoot random passersby from the gate – purely for enjoyment.
+I heard that once upon a time one of the sultans allowed himself to shoot randomly people who passed by Topkapi from its gate – purely for enjoyment.

-Surrounded by the sea, it’s a fantastic complex of courtyards, gardens, fountains, harem, royal kitchens, and a treasury which is a collection of priceless antiques, including the biggest diamond in the world.
+Surrounded by the sea, it’s a fantastic complex of courtyards, gardens, fountains, harem, royal kitchens, and a treasury, which is a collection of priceless antiques, including the most giant diamond in the world.

 In this beautiful space, there are layers upon layers of historical splendor.
 It is crowded with tourists, but it is very nice.